 Now we have to create a new Custom HTML tag that will update the variable with the correct amount.
 Since the variable is in cents, it has to be divided by 100 before it is sent to Google Analytics.

-Don’t forget to add the Custom Event trigger you created for the Data Layer push!
+Don’t forget to add the trigger you created for your Google Analytics Event tag.

 Steps in Google Analytics

 Now you need to create a Goal in Google Analytics to trigger the successful completion of the booking process.

 All the event names are the same for both scenarios (page or iframe), except for the eventAction:

 - iframe: eventAction: “Widget(iframe)”